Drop Off Position

 If the tree is too heavy to lift and the root ball is established, it’s usually best to lean the tree on a 45 degree angle and drag it by pulling the trunk.

-A refrigerator trolley or the like can also be useful.
+A refrigerator trolley or similar can also be useful.

 When moving trees, be careful that crowns do not poke into anything and the branches do not get caught.